Feeding a baby bear was one of the most unforgettable moments of our Michigan Upper Peninsula road trip.

 Lively city energy

-Quieter residential feel
+Quieter suburban feel

 Best For